smartnic/sigcomm21_artifact/README.md

 ### Change compiler parameters

 There are some parameters for K2.
-In this experiment, we will introduce window parameters by an example of changing different windows for the same input program to be optimized.
+In this experiment, we will introduce window parameters by two examples of setting different window parameters for the same input program to be optimized.
 Window parameters are used to select a specific program segment to be optimized, which can reduce the compiling time for a large program.
-In this section, We use `window [s,e]` to represent the program segment from `s` to `e` for convenience.
 More details are in the submitted paper (`IV.
 Modular verification.` in section 5).

+`Note`: In this section, We use `window [s,e]` to represent the program segment from `s` to `e` for convenience.

 #### Run
-Estimated runtime: 1 minute 25 seconds
+Estimated runtime: 40 seconds
 ```
 cd ../../3_change_parameters/
 sh k2.sh benchmark.bpf 0 3 benchmark_win1.bpf.out
-sh k2.sh benchmark.bpf 4 5 benchmark_win2.bpf.out
 ```

-The first command invokes K2 to optimize window [0,3] for program `benchmark.bpf`, and store the output program in `benchmark_win1.bpf.out`, while for the second command, K2 takes the same program `benchmark.bpf` as an input to optimize window [4,5] and stores output program in `benchmark_win2.bpf.out`
+This command invokes K2 to optimize window [0,3] for program `benchmark.bpf`, and store the output program in `benchmark_win1.bpf.out`.

 ##### Result for reference
-For window [0,3], K2 reduces 16 instructions to 14, while for window [4,5], the number of instructions is reduced to 15.
+For window [0,3], K2 reduces 16 instructions to 14.

 ```
 ...